Jordan Rozum

 Selected Talks and Poster Presentations

 JC Rozum and R Albert.
 Identifying (un)controllable dynamical behavior with applications to biomolecular networks.
-Invited talk given at Pennsylvania State University Theoretical biology seminar, State College, PA, Feb.
+Invited talk given at Pennsylvania State University Theoretical biology seminar.
+State College, PA, Feb.
 20, 2018